jgazeley/n64cartreader/enclosure/board/README.md

 - **`freecad/`**: Original FreeCAD (`.FCStd`) source files.
 These are provided so you can remix, modify, or adjust the case design to fit your specific printing needs.
 - **`stl/`**: Ready-to-print STL meshes.
 Import these directly into your slicer of choice (e.g., Cura, PrusaSlicer, OrcaSlicer) to generate the toolpaths for your 3D printer.

-*Note: Pre-sliced G-code is intentionally omitted due to printer, filament, and environment specificity.*

 ## Printing Recommendations

 - **Material:** PLA, PETG, or ABS are all suitable.